 How to store fresh potatoes

-The best way to store a potato harvest is by laying them in a crate or a box and separating them using shredded paper or straw.
+Store potatoes by laying them in a crate filled with shredded paper or straw.
 Keep them in a dark, dry, and cool place.

 Potatoes in the Kitchen

 There is no shortage of potato recipes, but my favorite way of eating homegrown potatoes is boiled with a pinch of salt and a drizzle of olive oil.
 The following is a list of some of our top family recipes: